The 4 Aspects

 2nd: “Surfing” the aspect.
 The energy is available at all times and can be repeatedly crashed into the shore (other people).
 “I’m riding this wave until it crashes, then we repeat the cycle!”

-4th: Giving the aspect away – disowning it.
+4th: Giving the aspect away – disowning it – expecting others to deal with it.
 The energy is leaving/evaporating/being given away, and therefore moving away from the self.
-“I give away the aspect freely to the world.
-I don’t need it unless it is imperative to my survival, then I’ll get my answer and move on.”
+“I give away the aspect to the world.
+I refuse to process it myself unless it is imperative to my survival, then I’ll get my answer and move on.”

 Confident - 1st Position